-There are 3 columns on the Physical/Enterprise Context Diagram Setup window corresponding to 3 basic steps:
+There are 3 areas on the Physical/Enterprise Context Diagram Setup window corresponding to 3 basic steps:

-- 1. Select Context Diagrams provides a listing of all of the Elements in your architecture.
-Use the checkboxes to select which ones to include in your output.
-In the physical view use the pull-downs to filter the Types (System or Human) or Class (Center, Field, Personal, Support, or Vehicle). - Identify Interfaces to Include provides another list of Elements (Physical Objects) or Stakeholders (Enterprise Objects) that you want to include around the element of focus.
+- Elements (or Context Stakeholders for Enterprise view) provides a listing of all of the Elements in your architecture or Stakeholders when in the Enterprise view.
+Select which ones to include in your output.
+In the physical view use the pull-downs to filter the Types (System or Human) or Class (Center, Field, Personal, Support, or Vehicle).
+You can also click Select All or Deselect All as a short-cut. - Interfaces (or Coordinations in Enterprise) provides another list of Elements (Physical Objects) or Stakeholders (Enterprise Objects) that you want to include around the element of focus.
 For instance, there may only be a small set of elements that you need to focus on - the primary systems in your project or region.
-You can also use the Type and Class pull-downs to filter the selections. - Select Connectors provides buttons and checkboxes to select the type of connections to show: Flows (layer 2) or Physical Interconnects (layer 0 or 1).
+You can also use the Type and Class pull-downs to filter the selections. - Connectors provides a pull-down to select the type of connections to show: Flows (layer 2) or Physical Interconnects (layer 0 or 1).
 In the Enterprise view you can select between Agreements and/or Expectations.
-In either view you can also decide which Status Values - all, existing, project, new opportunities - to include perhaps to show separate diagrams for before and after your new system is installed.
+In either view you can also decide which Status Values all, existing, project, new opportunities, etc. to include perhaps to show separate diagrams for before and after your new system is installed.